 Atrial septal defect (ASD) means that the hole is located between the upper chambers of the heart (the right and left atria).
 Since the pressure is higher on the left side of the heart, blood gets pushed through the hole from left to right.
 This may cause the right atrium to become enlarged.

-Before birth, the fetal heart normally has a hole (called the foramen ovale) between the left and right atria.
+Before birth, the fetal heart has an opening (called the foramen ovale) between the left and right atria.
 Usually, this hole closes soon after birth.
 If it does not close completely, the problem is called an ostium secundum defect.
 Ostium secundum defect is the most common kind of ASD.
 Other kinds include ostium primum defect and sinus venosum defect.
 Each type of ASD is associated with a hole in a different part of the atrial septum.

 What are the symptoms and signs?